Vendée Holiday Cottages - Frequently Asked Questions

-This card is valid until the 31/12/2020 as the UK has not yet left the EU completely.
 From 2021, this card will be valid for limited medical conditions, so please, as previously advised, take out medical insurance as trips to the hospital or doctors can be expensive.

 29. What Covid Precautions are in place at the holiday cottages?